-As you can see this sounds rather simple.
-So let’s move to the action.
+As you can see this sounds rather simple, right?
+So, let’s move to the action.

-- Context: Why you are launching this Consulting Project and what are your main expectations
+Why you are launching this consulting project and what are your main expectations?

-- Requirements: What are the rationale for the project, the objectives, and the expected outcomes.
+What are the rationale for the project, the objectives, and the expected outcomes?

-What are the prerequisites before writing an RFP for consulting project?
+What are the Pre-requisites Before Writing an RFP for a Consulting Project?

 The Project Sponsor

 The Project Sponsor is the person (often a manager or an executive) that will be accountable for the project.
-S/he will make sure that the project delivers the expected outcomes, and will champion the project to “sell” it within the project team and the organization.
-S/He will also be the chair of the Steering Committee.
+She or he will make sure that the project delivers the expected outcomes, and will champion the project to “sell” it within the project team and the organization.
+She or he will also be the chair of the Steering Committee.

 Evidently, the Project Sponsor has the right authority and decision-making level to lead the project effectively.
-S/he is also directly impacted by the project outcomes.
+She or he is also directly impacted by the project outcomes.

 Usually, the project sponsor owns the budget.
 However, in some companies, consulting budgets are centralized under the CEO, Finance, or Strategy.
 In this case, you might want to invite the budget owner to the party as well.